leodido/langcode-conv/README.md

 3. `iso639-1`

-    The ISO 639-1 (two-letters code) language representation.
+    The ISO 639-1 (two-letters code) language representation

 4. `iso639-2/t`

-    The ISO 639-2/T (three-letters code for terminology applications) language representation.
+    The ISO 639-2/T (three-letters code for terminology applications) language representation

 5. `iso639-2/b`

-    The ISO 639-2/B (three-letters code, for bibliographic applications) language representation.
+    The ISO 639-2/B (three-letters code, for bibliographic applications) language representation

 6. `iso639-3`

-    The ISO 639-3 (same as ISO 639-2/T except that for the macrolanguages) language representation.
+    The ISO 639-3 (same as ISO 639-2/T except that for the macrolanguages) language representation

-Currently **184** languages are fully supported.
+Currently **184 languages** are fully supported.

 Examples
 --------